EmmaRamirez/haskell/Haskell/Notes/Syntax-in-functions.md

 "The first letter of Dracula is D"

 Can't use ++ in pattern matches.
 This is because of the nature of lists, which don't allow ++ concatenation.

+## Where!?
+We repeat ourselves 3 times in the bmiTell function.